platformsh/platformsh-docs/docs/src/languages/python/server.md

             allow: true
 {{< /codetabs >}}

 The examples above define four worker processes with `-w 4`.
 Consult the [Uvicorn documentation](https://www.uvicorn.org/settings/#timeouts) for more detailed production recommendations for tuning this and other flags.
 You can also export the `WEB_CONCURRENCY` variable in place of the `--workers` flag, which defaults to `1`.
 See [how to set variables](/development/variables/set-variables) for more information.

 ## Hypercorn

-[Hypercorn](https://hypercorn.readthedocs.io/) is an ASGI and WSGI web server based on the sans-io hyper, h11, h2, and wsproto libraries and inspired by Gunicorn.
+[Hypercorn](https://hypercorn.readthedocs.io/) is an ASGI and WSGI web server inspired by Gunicorn.

 {{% guides/sockets server="Hypercorn" %}}

 {{< codetabs >}}
 +++
 title=Pip (TCP)
-file=none
 highlight=yaml
+markdownify=false
 +++
 # The configuration of the application when it is exposed to the web.
 web: